 I am a Postdoctoral Fellow in Global American Studies at Harvard University.
 Trained in American, Latin American, and international history, I specialize in the transnational intersections of religion, politics, and culture.
-I earned my PhD in American History from UC Berkeley, and I am a fellow at the Charles Warren Center for Studies in American History.
+I earned my PhD in American History from UC Berkeley, and I am currently a fellow at the Charles Warren Center for Studies in American History.

-I am currently revising the manuscript for my first book, The Missionary Majority: American Evangelicals and Power in a Postcolonial World, which shows how millions of globally engaged Americans took lessons from their international activism and applied them to political and cultural battles in the US.
-The project demonstrates that American evangelicals’ global missionary work shaped the conservative resurgence in American society in the mid- and late twentieth century.
+I am presently revising the manuscript for my first book, The Missionary Majority: American Evangelicals and Power in a Postcolonial World, which shows how millions of globally engaged Americans took lessons from their international activism and applied them to political and cultural battles in the US.
+The project demonstrates how American evangelicals’ global missionary work shaped the conservative resurgence in American society in the mid- and late twentieth century.
 Read more about my research.

 I am a recipient of fellowships from the Charles Warren Center for Studies in American History, the Louisville Institute for the Study of American Religion, the Society for Historians of American Foreign Relations, and the Religious Research Association.
 In addition, my work has been supported with funding from numerous research centers and archives.
 Read more in my CV.